-Dr. Keenen is an orthopedic spine surgeon in Portland, OR specializing in minimally invasive surgery techniques.
+Dr. Keenen and Dr. Hiratzka are orthopedic spine surgeons in Portland, OR specializing in minimally invasive surgery techniques.
 As a board-certified and fellowship-trained spine surgeon, he treats all relevant spinal conditions of the neck and low back.
-Dr. Keenen has a commitment to providing accurate diagnoses and effective surgical treatments that bring back functionality to patients who were previously suffering from pain.
+Dr. Keenen and Dr. Hiratzka have a commitment to providing accurate diagnoses and effective surgical treatments that bring back functionality to patients who were previously suffering from pain.

 Where Our Surgeries are Performed

-Spine surgeries are performed by Dr. Keenen at the following hospital locations:
+Spine surgeries are performed by Dr. Keenen and Dr. Hiratzka at the following hospital locations:

-Dr. Keenen also performs surgery at the South Portland Outpatient Surgical Center.
+Dr. Keenen and Dr. Hiratzka also performs surgery at the South Portland Outpatient Surgical Center.
 Lastly, Dr. Keenen implemented the first JCAH-certified spine center in Oregon.

 Surgeries Offered at Pacific Spine

-The following is a list of all spine surgeries offered by Dr. Keenen.
+The following is a list of all spine surgeries offered by Dr. Keenen and Dr. Hiratzka.
 We treat conditions of the cervical, lumbar, and thoracic spine.
 Click on any of the following links to learn more about the procedures or the incision, excision, or spine-stabilization aspects of the surgeries.
 We always encourage patients to educate themselves about the process.
 In any situation, all of our patients are in good hands and will be provided with an accurate briefing before any type of spine surgery.

 Minimally Invasive Surgery